uzak/101/js_procedural_prog.md

 * Install `node` and `npm`
 * Be able to access your browser's developer tools
-* Ideally an UNIX OS (Linux, MacOS)
+* Ideally use an UNIX OS (Linux, MacOS)

 ## Fundamentals

 ### Syntax and Semantics

+* Gramar vs. semantics
-* Gramar.
-A computer is a gramar nazi.
+* Computer is a gramar nazi.
 * Computer doesn't think.
 Programmers (hopefully) do.

 ### Flow of execution